 Obama, faced with a difficult and agonizing decision, was wisely taking his time and deliberatively listening to all the arguments, pro and con, including dissenters on his staff, pushing the military for more details about goals, tactics, cost in dollars, exit strategies, and timetables.

-In short, he was showing the public he was doing the job of managing a war in a serious, thoughtful and cautious way, and by implication a job that his predecessor George Bush failed to do.
+In short, he was showing the public he was doing the job of managing a war in a serious, thoughtful, and cautious way, and by implication, a job that his predecessor, George Bush, failed to do.

-Obama good, Bush bad, that the White House has honed to a sharp edge since the inauguration.
+Overall, it was a common narrative, Obama good, Bush bad, that the White House has honed to a sharp edge since the inauguration, and it worked.

-Joel Achenbach wrote, Obama's handling of the Afghanistan conundrum has been a spectacle of deliberation, unlike anything seen in the White House in recent memory.
+In a November 25th, page 1 Washington Post analysis, under the headline in his slow decision-making, Obama Goes with Head, Not Gut, Joel Aachenbach wrote, Obama's handling of the Afghanistan conundrum has been a spectacle of deliberation unlike anything seen in the White House in recent memory.

 In fact, it's very likely somebody in the White House leaked it to Woodward to get the already underway Obama reassessment into the public realm and begin orchestrating the story from their side.